atom/github/docs/rfcs/XXX-pull-request-review.md

 ### Non-current pull request tiles

 Pull request tiles other than the current pull request display a one-line review summary, showing the number of accepting, comment, and change-request reviews made on each.
-Clicking the review summary opens the `IssueishPaneItem` for that pull request and opens the reviews tab.
+Clicking the review summary opens the `IssueishPaneItem` for that pull request and opens the "Changes" tab.

 ![non-current pull request tile](https://user-images.githubusercontent.com/17565/46228625-a2aea080-c330-11e8-945b-72be7824623f.png)